Roshan-Sajja/Distributed-Imaging-Services/README.md

 - `--annotated` (feature_extractor / run_all): emit annotated frames; the logger will write them to `storage/annotated_frames`.

 ## Docker
-We bake the code and .env into the image at `/app`.
+I baked the code and .env into the image at `/app`.

 Build and run:
 ```bash